ma1 ma noun, relational

 Dapa Iura li-la vesevelae li-iu me viko.People in Vanuatu thread cone shells into shellmoney.

-me3 me possessive classifier
+me3 me linker

 Lvnme